 Finally we rejoined the crowd and visited Po Lin Monastery.
 Founded at the start of the 19th Century it’s main building is huge and typically Chinese in style.

 At that we had seen all we wanted to and we had no desire to hang out with the tourists so we caught the cable car back down.
-It was too early for the queue so we walked straight on and were given our own car which made it more fun as we could move around and be silly.
+It was too early for queues so we walked straight on and were given our own car, which made it more fun as we could move around and be silly.

-With a couple of hours spare before we needed to the airport we hot footed in across to Ten Thousand Buddhas Monastery in the New Territories.
+With a couple of hours spare before we needed to head to the airport we hot footed in across to Ten Thousand Buddhas Monastery in the New Territories.
 It took nearly an hour and 3 changes on the MTR but we got to the station easily.
 Unlike central Hong Kong where everything is well signed when we left the station there were no signs, but we’d read this was the case and followed some directions.
 We spotted some other tourists and climbed up a million steep steps to find a temple under renovation and a sign saying this wasn’t the Monastery, and directing us to go back down and up a path through the bush next to it.
 That sucked.

 The path up was lined with Buddhas on each side all the way up the hill, so it was pretty different and amazing but it was a long very steep walk.
 Great view and great Monastery when you finally get to the top though.
 The walk back down was no better because it was just so steep, but we were stoked we managed to squeeze it in even if our legs hurt.

 Click on any photo to enlarge and scroll through